ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-20-day20-sp-1pt5-brent-112-kuwait-photonics.md

 > **▲ CONCENTRATE AI (MU, NVDA, COHR, LITE, SMCI) — This Sector Is Immune**
 >
 > Micron +8% from a historic beat.
 COHR +15.4%, LITE +12% on OFC 2026 + NVDA partnerships + S&P 500 inclusion March 23.
-The AI infrastructure buildout is genuinely immune to the war — hyperscalers are not cancelling data centres because Brent is at $112.
+The AI infrastructure buildout is genuinely immune to the war.
+Hyperscalers are not cancelling data centres because Brent is at $112.
 COHR and LITE get mechanical passive buying Monday as they join the S&P 500.
 Buy the photonics dip on any Friday volatility.
 >
 > **Risk:** A surprise ceasefire would briefly hurt even AI names on rotation.
 Use as a buying opportunity.